GLM-4.7 Open Source: The $3 Chinese Model That Just Beat Claude at Coding

 Preserved Thinking: In long coding sessions, most AI models gradually “forget” what they were working on.
 GLM-4.7 retains its reasoning blocks across multiple turns, reducing the information loss that makes extended tasks frustrating.

 “Vibe Coding” Quality: The model generates cleaner, more modern-looking user interfaces by default.
-When building apps without coding, the visual output matters, and GLM-4.7 apparently paid attention to that.
+When getting started with AI tools, the visual output matters, and GLM-4.7 apparently paid attention to that.

 The Irony: It Works With Claude Code